 Papago Park is both a destination for hiking and biking, but also learning.
 Located north of Tempe Town Lake, Papago’s trails can be accessed from Mill and Curry and College and Curry.
 You’ll also find the Desert Botanical Garden, Hall of Flame Fire Museum, the Phoenix Zoo, Arizona Historical Society Museum and Pueblo Grande Museum and Archaeological Park here.

-Tempe Marketplace is a shopping destination, but is also full of great restaurants (such Thirsty Lion Gastropub & Grill and Kabuki Japanese Restaurant), a movie theater and free live music on Friday and Saturday nights.
+Tempe Marketplace is a shopping destination, but is also full of great restaurants (such as Thirsty Lion Gastropub & Grill and Kabuki Japanese Restaurant), a movie theater and free live music on Friday and Saturday nights.

 Arizona Mills is home to some of the area’s best shopping, such as H & M and Nike Factory Store, and also attractions like Tilt Studio, SEA LIFE Arizona Aquarium, LEGOLAND Discovery Center and a Harkins IMAX theatre.